GeoServer Cloud

 Introduction

-The GeoServer Cloud project splits the GeoServer geospatial services and API offerings into individually deployable components of a microservices based architecture.
-This project provides clear constructive changes to GeoServer when required, based on prior experience with GeoServer clustering solutions.
+The GeoServer Cloud project decomposes GeoServer’s geospatial services and API offerings into individually deployable components within a microservices-based architecture.
+This project incorporates practical enhancements to GeoServer based on extensive experience with GeoServer clustering solutions.

-GeoServer Cloud is built with GeoServer software components.
-Components are adapted and/or extended in a functional decomposition by business capability.
-The result is each service (OWS service, the Web UI, the REST API ) is available as a self-contained, individually deployable and scalable micro-services.
+Built with GeoServer software components, GeoServer Cloud adapts and/or extends these components using a functional decomposition by business capability approach.
+As a result, each service (e.g., OWS service, Web UI, REST API) is available as a self-contained, individually deployable, and scalable microservice.

-Q: Does that mean GeoServer’s .war is deployed several times, with each instance exposing a given “business capability”?
+Q: Does this mean GeoServer’s .war file is deployed multiple times, with each instance exposing a specific “business capability”?

-Absolutely not, this is not a clustered GeoServer approach and does not use war files.
-Each microservice is its own self-contained application, including only the GeoServer components needed for the service.
-Many GeoServer components provide a lot of functionality (such as different output formats).
-In these cases, care is taken to only load the functionality that is needed for a light-weight experience.
+Absolutely not.
+This is not a clustered GeoServer approach and does not use .war files.
+Each microservice is a self-contained application that includes only the GeoServer components necessary for the service.
+Many GeoServer components provide extensive functionality (such as different output formats).
+In these cases, care is taken to load only the functionality required for a lightweight experience.

 Contents

-GeoServer is the most widely used and deployed Open Source geospatial server in the world.
-It allows publishing, transforming, and editing geospatial data from a wide number of formats, through an extense number of user-facing services.
-Besides these out-of-the-box capabilities, it also counts with over 40 supported extensions, plus a bigger number of experimental extensions (so-called “community modules”).
+GeoServer is the most widely used and deployed open-source geospatial server in the world.
+It enables the publishing, transformation, and editing of geospatial data from numerous formats through a comprehensive set of user-facing services.
+In addition to these out-of-the-box capabilities, GeoServer supports over 40 extensions, along with numerous experimental extensions (known as “community modules”).

-Being a monolithic application, installation and configuration of GeoServer is very easy, as all its different components are bundled together, offering a simple, cohesive approach to software delivery.
+As a monolithic application, GeoServer’s installation and configuration are straightforward, as all its components are bundled together, providing a cohesive approach to software delivery.

-People in charge of deploying and maintaining GeoServer instances usually face some very common challenges when it comes to server dimensioning, configuration, system health monitoring and corrective actions; difficulties that get incremented as systems need to ensure a certain capacity to handle request load, service availability, and overall performance.
+However, deploying and maintaining GeoServer instances often presents common challenges, such as server dimensioning, configuration, system health monitoring, and corrective actions.
+These difficulties increase as systems need to handle higher request loads, ensure service availability, and maintain overall performance.

-Traditional deployments, though feasible of providing high availability, tend to require a fixed number of application instances, a single-master/multiple-slaves cluster architecture, and/or the installation and configuration of additional components to keep instances in sync.
+Traditional deployments, while capable of providing high availability, often require a fixed number of application instances, a single-master/multiple-slave cluster architecture, and/or additional components to keep instances in sync.

-Ensuring a given load capacity often results in over-provisioning of server resources to handle peaks on demand, which can have a negative impact on an organization’s budget, especially if deploying on a public cloud provider such as Amazon AWS, Microsoft Azure, or Google Cloud Platform.
+Ensuring adequate load capacity often results in over-provisioning of server resources to handle demand peaks, which can negatively impact an organization’s budget, especially when deploying on public cloud providers like Amazon AWS, Microsoft Azure, or Google Cloud Platform.

-Though a gateway/load balancer can be put in front and still make the cluster instances auto-scalable, all instances expose the whole set of functionalities GeoServer provides, despite which service(s) are under high demand, which can lead to unnecessary consumption of resources, opening attack vectors, and losing availability of unrelated capabilities when some component fails.
+While a gateway/load balancer can make cluster instances auto-scalable, all instances expose the entire set of GeoServer functionalities, regardless of which services are in high demand.
+This can lead to unnecessary resource consumption, open attack vectors, and the loss of unrelated capabilities when a component fails.

 Vision

-GeoServer Cloud is a sibling project to GeoServer, targeting organizations and system administrators in seek of a steady, prescribed way of provisioning GeoServer capabilities in a dynamic environment, where each business capability can be enabled, configured, dimensioned, and deployed independently.
+GeoServer Cloud is a sibling project to GeoServer, targeting organizations and system administrators seeking a reliable and prescribed way of provisioning GeoServer capabilities in a dynamic environment.
+In this environment, each business capability can be enabled, configured, dimensioned, and deployed independently.

 GeoServer Cloud is not a re-write of GeoServer.
-On the contrary, it builds on top of existing GeoServer software components, adapting and/or extending them, feeding from, and contributing back to GeoServer’s mainline development.
-Traditional GeoServer installations are still recommended for simple deployments that can/need to expose all its capabilities.
+Instead, it builds on existing GeoServer software components, adapting and/or extending them, and contributing back to GeoServer’s mainline development.
+Traditional GeoServer installations are still recommended for simple deployments that need to expose all capabilities.

-This project reformulates how these capabilities are bundled together, in an attempt to achieve functional decomposition by business capability; which roughly means each OWS service, the Web UI, the REST API, and probably other components such as the Catalog and Configuration subsystem, become self-contained, individually deployable and scalable micro-services, loosely coupled through an event based architecture.
+This project reformulates how these capabilities are bundled together, aiming to achieve functional decomposition by business capability.
+This means each OWS service, the Web UI, the REST API, and other components such as the Catalog and Configuration subsystem become self-contained, individually deployable, and scalable microservices, loosely coupled through an event-based architecture.

-These containerized applications allow deployment strategies to vary from single-server docker composition, to multi-node deployments using docker swarm or Kubernetes.
+These containerized applications support various deployment strategies, ranging from single-server Docker compositions to multi-node deployments using Docker Swarm or Kubernetes.

 Quick Start

-The following instructions are meant as quick start up guide to run the system as a docker composition on a single machine.
-For more advanced deployment options and strategies, check out the Deployment Guide.
+The following instructions provide a quick start guide to running the system as a Docker composition on a single machine.
+For advanced deployment options and strategies, refer to the Deployment Guide.

-Open a terminal and enter the directory where you just downloaded that file, and run docker-compose pull to fetch the docker images from Dockerhub:
+Open a terminal, navigate to the directory where you downloaded the file, and run docker compose pull to fetch the Docker images from Docker Hub:

 Pulling rabbitmq ... done